Disney’s Animal Kingdom Quick Service Dining Guide

 Once you enter the market, you’ll be greeted by a variety of different quick-service dining locations.

-This is another space that’s not open during lower crowd times, which is understandable but somewhat disappointing.
 The seating area, however, is always open.
-You can walk that corn on the cob right on over here to enjoy it.
+So you can walk that corn on the cob over here to enjoy it.

 This is also where you might be able to pick up the “Most Beautiful Cake.”
 Take it right on over to the matching wall for a picture.

-The area is well-themed offering many interesting things to observe.
+The area is well-themed, offering many exciting things to observe.

 And all the bright pops of colors and plants in the area make it feel like you’ve stepped into another space in time.